ebier92/python-package-template/README.md

 - Merges `main` into `development` so histories are fully synced.
 - Workflows pick up after the script runs to generate the release.

-`scripts/merge_without_release.py` merges `development` into `main` without triggering a release by enforcing a merge commit with the "skip release" message, which causes the release jobs to skip.
+`scripts/merge_without_release.py` merges `development` into `main` without triggering a release by enforcing a merge commit with the "[skip release]" message, which causes the release jobs to skip.
 This is useful for merging changes into `main` that don't necessarily need to trigger a new release such as updates to tests, docs, or workflows.
-- Merges `development` into `main` with a "skip release" merge commit message.
+- Merges `development` into `main` with a "[skip release]" merge commit message.
 - Merges `main` into `development` so histories are fully synced.

 ## Github Workflows